 Past Presidents Scholarship

-The scholarship was established by C. Thomas Cummings, 1998-1999 ASBO New York Past-President and is funded by the donations of past presidents to provide financial assistance to four members enrolled full-time in a SDBL program.
+The scholarship was established by C. Thomas Cummings, 1998-1999 ASBO New York Past-President and is funded by the donations of past presidents and the Gregory E. Carlson Memorial Fund to provide financial assistance to four members enrolled full-time in an SDBL program.
 The recipients will receive $2000 each.

-Sponsored in part by Past Presidents and ASBO New York
+Sponsored in part by Past Presidents, ASBO New York, and the Gregory E. Carlson Memorial Fund